alfertev2014/rwrtw/docs/01-Overview.md

 - Don't require any additional build step for special DSL (even JSX)
 - Don't create any inner languages inside string literals:
   - Don't create any conventions about strings content
-  - Don't parse any strings even using "split" or analyzing strings content char by char
+  - Don't parse any strings, even using "split" or analyzing strings content char by char